 For decades, at places like Shatley Springs in Ashe County, fluffy biscuits and thick-cut country ham — hearty fare to fuel a long day on the farm — anchored the morning meal.
-Now, the mountain breakfast is evolving, as newer eateries like HomeGrown in Asheville bring the farm to the table.
+Now, the mountain breakfast is evolving, as newer eateries bring the farm to the table.

 Early Girl owners Julia and John Stehling partner with more than two dozen local farmers to provide home-style fare full of Asheville flavor, from abundant vegetarian and vegan selections (she’s a vegetarian) to meat-lover favorites (he’s not) like the Porky Breakfast Bowl, made with barbecue, scrambled eggs, and local cheese.

 There will be a line at this Southern breakfast joint with a hipster twist.
 But no matter.
 Order the gravy “flight” — a sampler of three — or load up your cathead biscuit at the jam-and-butter bar.
 The artsy decor and locally sourced food will be worth the wait.

 417 Biltmore Avenue, Suite 4F, (828) 505-3449

 Overlooking the Biltmore Estate on the grounds of the Western North Carolina Farmers Market, this farm-to-table homestyle restaurant serves breakfast, lunch, and dinner, including dishes like biscuits and gravy, country fried chicken, and, according to them, the “best fish sandwich ever.”